 In the shipping industry, emissions regulations such as greenhouse gases, NOx, and SOX regulations are being gradually strengthened under the International Maritime Organization (IMO).
 MOL regards the strengthening of regulations as a strategy for business opportunities and differentiation, and has been actively engaged in the adoption of superior environmental technologies and the development of new technologies.
 The Green Project was promoted through the publication of Green Bonds in 2018 as part of this effort.
 On the system front, MOL has established the MOL Environmental Management System (MOL EMS21) to properly manage environmental risks and opportunities.
-The environmental management system based on this management systems.
+The environmental management system based on this management system is certified with ISO14001 certification, an international standard for environmental management systems.
 In addition, an external third-party auditing organization conducts periodic audits once a year and a renewal audit once every three years to confirm the appropriateness of the system.
 In addition, in April 2019, the Environmental Management Committee, chaired by the vice president, was established to strengthen the framework that enables cross-organizational discussions and strategies on the formulation of environmental targets, check of the status of achievement, and promotion of environmental and emission-free businesses for the future.